-This section gives a description of Customer First incidents related to HawkEye and how they were resolved for the current release.
+This section provides a list of HawkEye-specific Customer First incidents and how they were resolved for the current release.

 • CF 13315: In HawkEye, the Chart information differs for Windows NT.

 The action on an item in the Elapsed Time Chart now behaves correctly.